 Due to the lack of available spaces tailored especially for autistic adults, we're choosing to focus on autism as a neurotype specifically.
-Other neurodivergence, such as brain injury, intellectual disability, neurological conditions, trauma and other mental health issues differ from autism in many ways and will not be covered in our group.
+Other neurodivergence, such as ADHD, brain injury, intellectual disability, neurological conditions, trauma and other mental health issues differ from autism in many ways and will not be covered in our group.
+We understand that many of these may be co-diagnosed alongside autism and welcome in those with multiple diagnoses.